pipiscrew/timeline/notes/steam.md

 To play **online** you must have till the **latest** DLC package released.
 You can play online either by paying the game either download it as trialware by [here](https://thepiratebay.org/search.php?q=user:liluser) or [here](https://cs.rin.ru/) or [here](https://se7en.ws/?lang=en) the last one has `game launcher` (on any available update asking you to download).

 The trialware versions are not always enabled for online gamming.
 There are two technics, the first one enables [LAN](https://gitlab.com/Mr_Goldberg/goldberg_emulator) game and the second the [online](https://hl2go.com/downloads/dedicated-servers/srcds/revemu-latest-version-linux-windows/) game.

+Keys :
+* `y` or `u` - in game, opens the chat window.
+* `c` - while holding it and talk transmit to other player what you say.
+   * altenrative option is to go Top left - Steam > Settings > Broadcast > Record my microphonem thats is always on, no need to pressing `c`.

 ---